01ShubhamKumar/CustomArrayList/README.md

-// hashmap is unordered because it stores data in the form of hashcode and index
+// hashmap is unordered because it stores data in the form of hashcode and index.

-//concurrent Modification exception doesnot occur in copy on write arraylist because it uses two different object
+//concurrent Modification exception doesnot occur in copy on write arraylist because it uses two different object,CopyonWriteArraylist internally follow Iterator design pattern